 Barry University is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools (1866 Southern Lane, Decatur, Georgia 30033-4097; Telephone number 404-679-4501) to award bachelor's, master's, specialist, and doctoral degrees.
-Barry University's School of Law is not currently approved by the American Bar Association (ABA) but is in the review process of provisional approval.
-The Dean is fully informed as to the Standards and Rules of Procedure for the Approval of Law Schools by the ABA.
-The Dean and the Administration are determined to devote all necessary resources and in other respects to take all necessary steps to present a program of legal education that will qualify for approval by the ABA.
-The Law School makes no representation to any applicant that it will be approved by the ABA prior to the graduation of any matriculating student.
 The graduate programs in Theology in the School of Arts and Sciences hold associate membership in the Association of Theological Schools in the United States and Canada (ATS).
-The School Psychology program is approved by the Department of Education (DOE) of the State of Florida.
+The School Psychology program is approved by the Department of Education (DOE) of the State of Florida and by the National Association of School Psychologists (NASP).
 The undergraduate and master's programs for the School of Nursing are accredited by the Commission on Collegiate Nursing Education.
 The undergraduate nursing program is approved by the Florida Board of Nursing.
 The Adrian Dominican School of Education and the teacher education programs in the schools of Human Performance and Leisure Sciences and Natural and Health Sciences are approved by the DOE as standard teacher training programs, and, because of Florida's reciprocal certification agreement, are in a position to graduate students eligible for teacher certification in most states.
-The Exceptional Student Education Program with a specialization in Mentally Handicapped and Specific Learning Disabilities is a DOE-approved program.
+The Exceptional Student Education Program with specializations in Emotional Handicaps/ESOL and Varying Exceptionalities/ESOL are DOE-approved programs.
 The School of Education's graduate PreK-Primary/ESOL and Elementary Education/ESOL programs are DOE-approved, with ESOL infused.
-The Educational Leadership program is also DOEapproved.
+The Educational Leadership program is also DOE-approved.
 The School of Education's Counseling programs in guidance, marital, couple, family counseling and therapy, and mental health counseling are accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP).
 The Montessori Education early childhood and elementary programs are accredited by the Montessori Accreditation Council for Teacher Education (MACTE).
 The Ellen Whiteside McDonnell School of Social Work's M.S.W. program is accredited by the Council on Social Work Education.
+The B.S.W. program is in candidacy for accreditation from the Council on Social Work Education.
 The Doctor of Podiatric Medicine Program in the School of Graduate Medical Sciences is accredited by the Council on Podiatric Medical Education.
-The Physician Assistant Program is accredited by the Accreditation Review Committee - Physician Assistant (ARC-PA).
+The Physician Assistant Program is accredited by the Accreditation Review Commission on Education for the Physician Assistant, Inc. (ARC-PA).